Data Story

 Please visit the Hawaiʻi dual credit website or contact Nicole Atwood at nicolesw@hawaii.edu and Wendi Vincent at wendi.vincent@k12.hi.us.

-The 2023 Data Summit presentation, Moving the Needle: Effective Uses of Data in Evolving and Growing Hawaiʻi’s Early College Program, provides an excellent view into how data is being used to make decisions around the Early College program.
+The 2023 Data Summit presentation, Moving the Needle: Effective Uses of Data in Evolving and Growing Hawaiʻi’s Early College Program, prStudents’ college enrollment and completion data comes from the National Student Clearinghouse (NSC).
+NSC data covers nearly 3,600 postsecondary institutions that collectively enroll 97% of all students in public and private higher education/postsecondary institutions nationwideovides an excellent view into how data is being used to make decisions around the Early College program.

 The creation of this data story was supported by the Institute of Education Sciences, U.S. Department of Education, through Grant 84.372A (Statewide Longitudinal Data Systems) to the Hawai‘i State Department of Education.
 The opinions expressed are those of Hawai‘i P-20 Partnerships for Education and do not represent views of the Institute or the U.S. Department of Education.